-Section 19(4) also applies when the expenditure was in respect of trading stock that is held and not disposed of by that person at the time of the reduction of the debt.
-Under section 19(4) if the reduction amount of the debt exceeds the amount applied under section 19(3) to reduce the section 11(a), section 22(1) and section 22(2) amounts as appropriate, then the excess amount is, for the purposes of section 8(4)(a), deemed to be an amount that has been recovered or recouped in the year of assessment in which the debt is reduced.
-The words "to the extent that a deduction or allowance was granted in terms of the Act" in section 19(4) make it clear that the amount to be brought into account under section 19(3) and 19(4) is limited to the amounts granted as an allowance or deduction under the Act.
+Section 19(4) also applies when the debt funded expenditure that was incurred in respect of trading stock that is held and not disposed of at the time of the reduction of the debt.
+Section 19(4) provides that if the reduction amount of the debt exceeds the amount applied under section 19(3) to reduce the section 11(a), section 22(1) and section 22(2) amounts as appropriate, then the excess amount must, for the purposes of section 8(4)(a), be deemed to be an amount that has been recovered or recouped in the year of assessment in which the debt is reduced.
+The words "to the extent that a deduction or allowance was granted in terms of the Act" in section 19(4) make it clear that the amount to be brought into account under section 19(3) and (4) is limited to the amounts granted as an allowance or deduction under the Act.

-Section 19(4) will accordingly apply if the amount of trading stock held and not disposed of at the time of the reduction of a debt is less than the reduction amount of the debt that funded the acquisition of that trading stock.
+Section 19(4) will therefore apply if the amount of trading stock held and not disposed of at the time of the reduction of a debt is less than the reduction amount of the debt that funded the acquisition of that trading stock.
 The cost price of trading stock could have been reduced under section 22(1)(a) in a previous year of assessment because of a reduction in its value.
+See Example 7.